Young Stunna

-Sandile Fortune Msimango, popularly known by his stage name Young Stunna is a South African Amapiano singer.
+Sandile Fortune Msimango (born 17 November 1997), popularly known by his stage name Young Stunna is a South African Amapiano singer.
 He is known for his hit singles "Bopha" and "Adiwele".
 He has also extensively worked with record producers DJ Maphorisa and Kabza De Small.

 Stunna's debut studio album Notumato (2021), reached number 1 in South Africa.
 Notumato became his first commercially successful album which helped him gain recognition and it certified Platinum by Recording Industry of South Africa (RiSA).

 Education

 He attended Benoni West Primary and Lee Rand High School in Benoni.
 He completed his matric at Unity Secondary School in Daveyton.

 Early life

 Young Stunna was born in Daveyton, South Africa and grew up in a Christian family and often sang in the church choir.
 His mother was a vocalist and his father owned a tavern which had a jukebox.
 Spending time at the tavern on weekends exposed him to all types of genres, including RnB and Kwaito.